Wintersina/amiibo-tracker/README.md

 - Google Sheet as a personal backend database
 - Mark Amiibos as collected/uncollected with one click
 - Amiibo images included
+- This filters out, Card, Plush and others.

 ## Setup Instructions